BroadbandForum/usp-test/1-messages-and-path-names.md

 #### Purpose

-The purpose of this test is to ensure the Controller can properly handle a Get message when a single invalid parameter is requested.
+The purpose of this test is to ensure the Agent can properly handle a Get message when a single invalid parameter is requested.

 #### Functionality Tag